Maroubra House has kicked off and is currently being set out on site.

 It will be only be a few more weeks before the last of the scaffolding comes down at our project in Surry Hills and work can commence in earnest on the interiors.
 The glazing has been installed to the top residence and work is about to start on reinstating the original horse stables building below.

 Sydney's been experiencing a lot of rain in the last of summer.
-The skylights have been installed just in time at our Surry Hills project.
+The skylights have been installed just in time at our project at 113 Cooper Street, Surry Hills.
 The circular patterns created by rain falling on the circular window are incredibly satisfying as they obscure the level above.
 I recorded a slow motion video of this for our Instagram page.

 The standing seam skin for Balmain House is complete in all its cripsy goodness!